monta-app/static/terms-and-conditions.md

 Cancellation of subscriptions bought via the Service, will be subject to the terms associated with the subscription.

-## Payments for Charging

-All Charging purchased are subject to a one-time payment.
-Payment can be made through various payment methods we have available, such as Visa, MasterCard, or online payment methods such as Apple Pay and Google Pay.

-Payment cards (credit cards or debit cards) are subject to validation checks and authorization by Your card issuer.
-If we do not receive the required authorization, We will not be liable for any delay or non-delivery of Your Order.

-## Transactions of Other Goods Between Buyers and Agents
+## Transactions of Other Goods Between Buyers and Agents.

 Through our Service, Monta provides a Marketplace for exchanging information between buyers and sellers of Other Goods, ie. monthly service subscriptions for charge points.